Cyanosis (Skin Discoloration): Causes, Signs, And Treatment

 Cyanosis may be a symptom of a serious underlying condition, and treating it must be a priority.
 The treatment may involve:

-• Surgery: Cyanosis caused due to congenital heart diseasei XA birth defect with one or more issues of the heart structure that affects the normal functioning of the heart. may need surgical intervention.
+• Surgery: Cyanosis caused due to congenital heart diseasei A birth defect with one or more issues of the heart structure that affects the normal functioning of the heart. may need surgical intervention.

 • Oxygenation: Cyanosis can also occur due to hypoxia.
 Hypoxia is caused due to a lack of oxygen in the tissues.
-You may need respiratory support to stabilize this condition.
+If you are looking for how to increase the oxygen level in blood naturally, there are many ways, such as exercise, antioxidant diets etc., However, depending upon your situation, you may need respiratory support to stabilize this condition.

 • Intravenous Fluids: Infants with cyanosis may have difficulty consuming food.
 They need to be administered with intravenous fluids.